ThePrez/Manzan/docs/config/examples/activeMQ.md

 # ActiveMQ

 This example shows how to use `activemq` as a destination for a `file` data source.
-This data will also be routed to the test_out destination, but we will only show the activemq configuration here.

 ## Configuration